|

 What Can I Learn Using Ethnography?

-Ethnography allows us not only to to hear what people say they
+Ethnography allows us not only to to hear what

-do, but to see their real behaviors, and then probe deeply to understand what drives their behaviors.
-All within context of the specific
+deeply to understand what drives their behaviors.
+All within context of

-study.
+ethnographic study.

-"What people do is often very different
+"What people do is often very different from what

-from what they say they do."
+they say they do."

 Conventional qualitative research provides only a partial picture.